loboris/MicroPython_K210_LoBo/README.md

 ***

-This implementation was based on Sipeed [**MaixPy**](https://github.com/sipeed/MaixPy), but it deverged from it and is now a completely independent project.<br>
+This implementation was based on Sipeed [**MaixPy**](https://github.com/sipeed/MaixPy), but it diverged from it and is now a completely independent project.<br>

 ### Main features:

-* Based on **kendryte-freertos-sdk**, modified to include some needed features not yet implemented and enhenced drivers support
+* Based on **kendryte-freertos-sdk**, modified to include some needed features not yet implemented and enhanced drivers support
 * **MicroPython core** based on **latest release** build from [main Micropython repository](https://github.com/micropython/micropython)<br>Unchanged except for the *thread* support and other changes needed to work with 64-bit RISC-V.
 * `BUILD.sh` script is provided to make building MicroPython firmware as easy as possible
 * Running **two** independent **Micropython instances** on **two K210 cores** is supported.<br>Rich set of functions for data exchange between instances is provided.